godmar02/Bluemix-CodingComp/README.md

 ### Learn how to deploy an app based on Cloud Foundry

-[Cloud Foundry][cloud_foundry] is an open-source platform-as-a-Service (PaaS) that allows you to concentrate on your code without worrying about the underlying infrastructure (like VMs or containers).
-That allows you to get your apps up and running quickly ... an ideal environment for a coding competition.
+[Cloud Foundry][cloud_foundry] is the open-source platform-as-a-Service (PaaS) that Bluemix is built upon.
+This platform allows you to concentrate on your code without worrying about the underlying infrastructure (like setting up virtual machines (VMs) or containers).
+That allows you to get your apps up and running quickly... which makes it an ideal environment for a coding competition.

-Here's a a link to get you started: [Creating Cloud Foundry apps][cf_basics]
+Here's a link to get you started: [Creating Cloud Foundry apps][cf_basics]

 If you prefer a more structured course, here is a link to a 4-hour online class to get you started with Bluemix: [Bluemix Essentials][bluemix-essentials]

-There are also many other resources
+For additional start-up guides please see the following [here][additional_guide1] and  [here][additional_guide2].

-## Drill down
+## More in depth material

 Covered the basics and want to move on?
 Level up with this in-depth material.